 We have an eleven-member board.
 Our board of directors may change the number of directors, but not to fewer than three directors nor, unless our bylaws are amended, more than 15.
 Our charter provides that a majority of our directors must be independent directors, except for a period of up to 60 days after the death, removal or resignation of an independent director pending the election of a successor independent director.
+In addition, our board of directors has approved a resolution requiring that we maintain a majority of independent directors after a listing, if any, unless our charter is subsequently amended with the approval of our stockholders to remove the requirement that a majority of our directors be independent directors.
 Consistent with the NASAA REIT Guidelines, our charter defines an independent director as a director who is not and has not for the last two years been associated, directly or indirectly, with Starwood Capital.
 A director is deemed to be associated with Starwood Capital if he or she owns any interest (other than an interest in us or, in the case of an independent director who served as an independent director of an affiliate of us as of August 1, 2019, an immaterial interest in such affiliate) in, is employed by, is an officer or director of, or has any material business or professional relationship with Starwood Capital, the Advisor or any of their affiliates, performs services (other than as a director) for us, or serves as a director or trustee for more than three REITs sponsored by Starwood Capital or advised by the Advisor.
 A business or professional relationship will be deemed material per se if the gross revenue derived by the director from Starwood Capital exceeds 5% of (1) the director's annual gross revenue derived from all sources during either of the last two years or (2) the director's net worth on a fair market value basis.
 An indirect relationship is defined to include circumstances in which the director's spouse, parents, children, siblings, mothers-or fathers-in-law, sons-or daughters-in-law or brothers-or sisters-in-law is or has been associated with Starwood Capital.
 Our charter requires that a director have at least three years of relevant experience and demonstrate the knowledge required to successfully acquire and manage the type of assets that we intend to acquire to serve as a director.
 Our charter also requires that at all times at least one of our independent directors must have at least three years of relevant real estate experience.
 Our charter and bylaws have been ratified by our board of directors, including a majority of our independent directors.